WotLK Classic Beast Mastery Hunter Pets Guide

-On this page, you will learn about the Pets system for Hunters in TBC Classic.
+On this page, you will learn about the Pets system for Hunters in WotLK Classic.
 You will also find out how to get the best pets and use them efficienty.

 Pets are perhaps the most iconic part of the Hunter's toolkit.
 At Level 10, you will be able to pick up a quest from any Hunter trainer that will allow you to learn how to tame a beast.
 After completing the quest, you will be able to go out and tame whatever pet you would like, allowing the pet to fight by your side in combat.

-In TBC, pets are now significantly more important to a Hunter's damage than in Classic.
-Pets in TBC now gain a portion of a Hunter's ranged attack power as their melee attack power, allowing pets to scale their damage with our gear.
+In Wrath, pets are still a significant portion of the Hunter's damage.
+Pets in Wrath gain a portion of a Hunter's ranged Attack Power as their melee Attack Power, allowing pets to scale their damage with our gear.
 This enables pets to be a significant portion of our damage, especially as Beast Mastery, for the entire expansion.
-Additionally, your pets gain a portion of your Stamina, armor, and resistances to make them significantly more durable than in Classic.
-Your pets can and should live for raid encounters now with proper pet management.
-Your pet choice in TBC is more important than ever before.
+One of the most important things to remember for scaling pet damage: pets only gain a portion of your AP.
+They do not benefit directly from any of your other secondary stats.

 Taming Pets as a Hunter